Medical indemnity in Australia

 In Australia, it is a mandatory requirement for registered healthcare practitioners to hold appropriate medical indemnity insurance coverage for healthcare practices in Australia.
 Medical indemnity is a form of professional indemnity coverage defined by Australian legislation – the Medical Indemnity (Prudential Supervision and Product Standards) Act 2003 and is a type of general insurance (see Insurance in Australia).
-In the UK, this type of professional indemnity for healthcare practitioners is generally referred to as ‘professional indemnity’ and in the USA, ‘medical negligence insurance’.
-In Australia, the term ‘medical indemnity’ can be used to refer to all healthcare indemnity (e.g. dental, allied health, medical), not just that provided for medical doctors.
+In the United Kingdom, this type of professional indemnity for healthcare practitioners is generally referred to as ‘professional indemnity’ and in the United States, medical negligence insurance.
+In Australia, the term medical indemnity can be used to refer to all healthcare indemnity (e.g. dental, allied health, medical), not just that provided for medical doctors.
 However, there are only six Australian Health Practitioner Regulation Authority (AHPRA) listed insurers that provide medical indemnity insurance cover to medical practitioners.

 Australian medical practitioner medical indemnity providers include: